Christopher J. Armstrong

 Christopher Armstrong is a Washington, D.C., attorney and a member of Holland & Knight's Public Policy & Regulation Group.
-Mr. Armstrong's practice focuses on representing a broad range of companies, nonprofit entities and individuals through congressional investigations involving significant legal, regulatory and political risk.
-Mr. Armstrong also provides counsel and lobbying services regarding government investigations and tax policy.
+His practice focuses on representing a broad range of companies, nonprofit entities and individuals through congressional investigations involving significant legal, regulatory and political risk.
+Mr. Armstrong also provides counsel and lobbying services regarding tax, healthcare and international trade matters.

 Mr. Armstrong has significant experience working in government, including nearly a dozen years on the staff of the Senate Committee on Finance and House Committee on Ways and Means.
 He most recently served as general counsel and chief oversight counsel to the Committee on Finance under Chairman Orrin Hatch (R-Utah).
 In this role, Mr. Armstrong led the committee's oversight and investigations activities and advised the chairman and committee members regarding Senate rules and procedure.
 Mr. Armstrong also previously served as investigative counsel for the committee under then-Ranking Member Chuck Grassley (R-Iowa), who is now the Ranking Member of the Senate Budget Committee.
 In this role, Mr. Armstrong served as lead counsel on several high-profile investigations within the pharmaceutical and medical device industries.
 In the House of Representatives, Mr. Armstrong conducted congressional investigations for Chairman Dave Camp (R-Michigan) on the Committee on Ways and Means.
 This work included leading investigations across the committee's jurisdiction, including sensitive tax-related investigations, oversight of government contractors, and inquiries related to compliance with the Stark Law and Anti-Kickback Statute.